csrobins/eFRI_LiDAR_Handheld/README.md

-# eFRI LiDAR Handheld - Ontario Forest Inventory Field Data Collection
+# eVSN LiDAR Handheld - Ontario Forest Inventory Field Data Collection

 Known and Unresolved Issues (Jul 13th 2021)
 1. Nulls do not work in numeric fields (we may need to consider a -1 to represent null.